-- On the CloudEndure Sign In page, click on Sign up to sign up for the service.
+- On the CloudEndure Sign In page, click Sign up to sign up for the service.

-- Click the Activate My Account button to complete your registration.
+If you accept the terms of service, select the I agree to the CloudEndure Terms and Conditions box, and click Activate My Account to complete your registration.
 CloudEndure sends a confirmation email to the email address you used to register.

-- Click the link the in the email to complete account activation.
+- To activate your account, click the link the in the email.

-You will be redirected to the VM Migration Console.
+You are redirected to the VM Migration Console.
 You can also access the console directly at any time.

-The VM Migration service allows you to migrate your running Windows/Linux servers without any system disruption to the source infrastructure (physical/virtual/cloud-based) into a target cloud region of your choice.
-The replication is continuous, and is done at the block-level.
+You can use the VM Migration service to migrate your running Windows/Linux servers (physical/virtual/cloud-based) into a target cloud region of your choice, without any system disruption on your source infrastructure.
+The replication is continuous, and is done at the block level.

-Below is a network diagram showing the networking and port requirements for the migration set up, followed by step by step guidelines and some best practices for migrating your workload.
+Below is a network diagram showing the networking and port requirements for the migration, followed by guidelines and some best practices for migrating your workload.

-Prepare the Cloud Platform network (replication server network) in the target region
+Prepare the staging network in the target region

-target cloud region that will be used as a staging network to host the
+network is used as a staging network to host the CloudEndure replication

 Configure your CloudEndure account